 When the cut has finished bend the matt first to loosen the card then gradually weed with you weeding tool.

-I don’t have a bright pad but if you have one use it, the flowers are tricky to weed.
+Use a bright pad to weed it, the flowers are tricky to weed.

 When bending the edges of the flowers do not over-bend, as it will cause creases.